top of page

 Your character may become deeply compassionate, empathetic, unselfish, humble and generous.
 They feel it is a privilege to be in the lives of others.
 They see the good in others, and give unconditional care and love to both themselves and others.
 They accept they are worthy as they are, and do not need to gain validation from others.

 A healthy Type Two character has an awareness of both their own limitations, and the ability and willingness of others to help them in return.
-They use this information to make fewer (but better) commitments and know when to say yes or no.
+They use this information to make fewer (but better) commitments, and they know when to say yes or no.

 HOW MIGHT YOUR CHARACTER DISINTEGRATE?